Katheesh/live-class/README.md

-# A demo Video chat app using Vue.js
+# This application developed on Twilio Hackathon using Twilio API + Vue.js + nodejs

-## Prerequsite
+## Requirements

 To run this project, you need to have:

 - [Node.js](https://nodejs.org/) installed on your system
 - A server for generating a token.
-Clone and install it [here](https://github.com/dongido001/TwilioNodeServer.git).
+Clone and install it [here](https://github.com/Katheesh/live-class.git).

 ## Setup